ahmadnazir/dotfiles/README.md

 - Keep a list of packages that the emacs configurations depend on

 ### Misc
-- A script is required that creates symlinks in the home folder for all the files/folders present in the top level of this repo
+- A script is required that creates symlinks in the home folder for all the files/folders present in the top level of this repo.
+As an example, see [Using Git And Github To Manage Your Dotfiles](http://blog.smalleycreative.com/tutorials/using-git-and-github-to-manage-your-dotfiles/)